INDEPENDENCE LAKE PRESERVE

 WHAT TO DO

-• A 2.6 mile trail follows the lakeshore from the parking area to the head of the lake.
-Along the road, numerous wildflowers and birds can be seen.
+A 2.6-mile trail follows the north shore from the parking area to the head of the lake, with opportunities to view wildflowers and birds.

 In the 1970s, the lake and surrounding mountains were targeted for a major four-season resort development, which, fortunately, never came to fruition.